orcasgit/django-fernet-fields/doc/index.rst

 and decrypted when read from the database.

 Encryption and decryption are performed in your app; the secret key is never sent to the database server.
-The database sees only the encrypted values of this field.
+The database sees only the encrypted value of this field.

 Field types